Inferring Pluggable Types with Machine Learning: Experiments and Results

-We rebuilt the GTN model with random samples of the dataset at 10\% increments (10\%, 20\%, ...) and ran the evaluation to see how much data is required for good results.
-The number of warnings by percentage of data trained is shown in \cref{fig_perc}.
-What we see is a classic diagram of the model improving with training data until 60\%.
-Performance then worsens after 70\% with overfitting.
-In our feasibility study, performance is maximized from training around 50\% of the dataset: around 16,000 classes.
+We trained the GTN model with random samples of the dataset at 10\% increments (10\%, 20\%, ...) and ran the evaluation to see how much data is required for good results.
+We wanted to present the evaluation of the downstream task instead of presenting standard ML metrics (like F1 score) on their own, which can be potentially misleading: even a classifier that seems to perform well might not be useful for the downstream task.

+\Cref{fig_perc} shows the result: a classic diagram of the model improving with training data until 60\%; performance then worsens after 70\% with overfitting.
+Performance is maximized from training around 50\% of the dataset: around 16,000 classes.
 This estimate gives us a recommendation to calibrate the dataset size for similar tasks.